PoisotLab/SimpleSDMLayers.jl/docs/src/sdm/bioclim.md

 We can get some occurrences for the taxon of interest:

 ```@example bioclim
-serval = GBIF.taxon("Carnegiea gigantea", strict=true)
+carnegiea = GBIF.taxon("Carnegiea gigantea", strict=true)
-obs = occurrences(serval, "hasCoordinate" => "true")
+obs = occurrences(carnegiea, "hasCoordinate" => "true", "decimalLatitude" => (26.78, 34.80), "decimalLongitude" => (-114.0,-109.3))
 while length(obs) < size(obs)
     occurrences!(obs)
 end
 ```

-This query uses a range for the longitude because despite restricting the continent to Africa, some invalid records make it through (this is a GBIF problem, not a package problem).
+This query uses a range for the longitude and latitude, so as to make sure that we get a relatively small region.
 Before we get the layers, we will figure out the bounding box for the observations - just to make sure that we will have something large enough, we will add a 2 degrees padding around it: